choonlog/OutputStabilization/README.md

 ```

 ## Output
-Control input(s) that can control the set output node(s) to the desired state are output.
+Control input(s) that can stabilize the prescribed output node(s) to their desired state are produced as the output of this code.
 ```
 [{'x03': True, 'x11': True}, {'x01': True, 'x11': True}, {'x01': True, 'x05': True}]
 ```